aritchie/aritchie/README.md

 ## Available For Hire :construction_worker:
 Got a software project that needs some help?
 I'm a .NET/Azure/Xamarin consultant with over 20 years of experience with all aspects of the software development lifecycle.
 I can plug into existing teams & processes, write a project from scratch, or support your development project for whatever you may need.
 Get in touch at [allan.ritchie@gmail.com](mailto:allan.ritchie@gmail.com)

 **Please don't email me for free support.
-I'm happy to help with general questions on GitHub issues, but if you need dedicated support or something beyond a standard FAQ - I offer sponsorship options & paid consulting.
+I'm happy to help with general questions on GitHub issues, but if you need dedicated support or something beyond a standard FAQ - I offer paid consulting.**

 * Shiny
     * The biggest sweet of libraries for .NET MAUI than go beyond the `Essentials`